ofirgall/dotfiles/README.md

 ---

 ## TODO
+* nvim - diffview as conflict solver, cleanup dotfiles from other shit, make binds for open and for solve, maybe hydra, on everything done, open git fugitive
+* nvim - hover on the function on current line, probably requires treesitter
+* nvim - dap, mouse2 will evaulate the clicked value, implement it with keylayering like hydra
 * nvim - find a better session manager
 * nvim - yank color isn't clear when illuminate
 * nvim - lsp lines put a special color in a error line to empahsise it isn't a code line